-Our Walk-in Centres provide free advice and treatment for various minor injuries such as:
+Our Walk-in Centres provide free advice and treatment for non-life threatening illness and injury, such as:

 - common illnesses, like cold and flu